mate02102003/pymakeprocess/README.md

 *NOTE: This small module was created for my own need!*

 # Includes
+1. MakeProcess
-1. class MakeProcess:
+    - class
     - subclass to turn class into a process
+2. LOGGING
-2. LOGGING constant (default False)
+    - constant (default False)
     - turn logging on and off

 # TODO